deadhand777/test-uv/README.md

 make docs
 ```

-after the changes are pushed to GitHub: create a new release
+after the changes are pushed to GitHub: create a new release or pre-release to trigger the `pages build and deployment` workflow.

 To finalize the set-up for publishing to PyPI, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/publishing/#set-up-for-pypi).
 For activating the automatic documentation with MkDocs, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/mkdocs/#enabling-the-documentation-on-github).